 Henry Stone’s TK Productions was a multicultural melting pot of singers, writers, producers, engineers, and artists.
-His studio’s famous open door policy welcomed any hard working talent the city offered.
-And though he specialized in rhythm and blues, he certainly recorded plenty of honky music.
-Here are the top 12 white artists who recorded for Henry Stone:
+His studio’s famous open door policy welcomed any talent the city offered.
+And though he specialized in rhythm and blues, and generally hated “white music,” he still sold it.
+Here are twelve white acts that you may not know recorded for Henry Stone:

 The Song: “Love (Can Make You Happy)”

 Mercy was a small group from Tampa whose big claim to fame was going to #2 on the Billboard Hot 100 singles chart.
 They originally recorded the song for the tiny Sundi label and released it nationally through Jamie Records in Philadelphia.
 However, a legal conflict involving that label’s use of the Mercy name to sell records on a completely different group led them back to Florida.
 Mercy approached Henry Stone, who signed the band, re-recorded their hit at his TK Studio in Hialeah, and then got the band a deal with Warner Bros/7 Arts for national distribution.
 The Warner Bros version became a hit while the Sundi version faltered.
 Then Stone recorded a whole album on the band, and that became a hit as well.

 The Songs: “I Am Woman,” “Let Me Go Down” (Betty Wright), “Jolie,” “Be Yourself, Be Real” (Latimore)